 - Product Configurations

-Dentistry and photography courtesy of Dr. Daniele Larose.
+Dentistry and photography courtesy of Dr. Len Boksman and Dr. Brad Carson

 Instructions For Use / SDS

-Click here to view the Inspire Esthetic Provisional Composite Instructions For Use/SDS.
+Click here to view Inspire Esthetic Provisional Composite IFU/SDS (North America)

 - 71g cartridge with 12 mixing tips, instructions/SDS